cookiescgov/Countryscribe-Github/README.md

 **Official local, secure meeting transcription tool.**

 This version is optimized for **Proxmox LXC (Debian 13)** with full **NVIDIA GPU Passthrough**.
-*Note: Speaker Identification (Diarization) has been removed from this build for maximum accuracy and simplicity.*

 ---

 ## 🛠️ Proxmox LXC Installation (The "One-Liner")